silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 ## The CsvBulkLoader class

-The [api:CsvBulkLoader] class facilitate complex CSV-imports by defining column-mappings and custom converters.
+The [api:SilverStripe\Dev\CsvBulkLoader] class facilitate complex CSV-imports by defining column-mappings and custom converters.
 It uses PHP's built-in `fgetcsv()` function to process CSV input, and accepts a file handle as an input.

 Feature overview: